aosabook/500lines/functionalDB/chapter.md

 ## Summary

-Our journey started with trying to take a different perspective on databasing, and adopt a point of view whose voice is rarely heard in the software design world.
-It ended with database that its main capabilities are:
+Our journey started with a conception of a different kind of database, and ended with one that:

-* Supports ACI transactions (the durability was lost when we decided to have the data stored in-memory)
+* Supports ACI transactions (durability was lost when we decided to have the data stored in-memory)
-* Supports a "what-if" interactions
+* Supports "what-if" interactions
-* Answers time related questions
+* Answers time-related questions
 * Handle simple datalog queries that are optimized by using indexes
 * provides APIs for graph queries
 * Introduces and implemented the notion of evolutionary queries

-There are still things to be done if we want to make it a better database.
-We can sprinkle caching all over the place to improve performance, extend the functionality by supporting stronger queries - both datalog and graph queries and add real storage support to provide data durability to name a few.
+There are still many things that we could improve: We could add caching to several components to improve performance; support richer queries; and add real storage support to provide data durability, to name a few.

-All this was implemented in a code base whose size is 488 lines of code, of which 73 are blank and 55 are docstrings, which brings us to a database implementation done in 360 lines of Clojure code.
+However, our final product can do a great many things, and was implemented in X lines of Clojure source code, Y of which are blank lines and Z of which are docstrings.
+[Some final sentence.]